What’s different about this Reflective Supervision training?

 - Supports the infusion of transformational reflective supervision practices and leadership approaches that incorporate principles of diversity, equity, inclusion, social justice, and a trauma-informed lens in a robust evidence- informed learning approach.

-- Includes materials and a learning design that have been conceptualized and built over the last three years by a collaborative of national expert reflective supervision leaders involved in the teaching, training, research about and promotion of reflective supervision. (cite bio page)
+- Includes materials and a learning design that have been conceptualized and built over several years by a collaborative of national expert reflective supervision leaders involved in the teaching, training, research about and promotion of reflective supervision.
+Meet the Collaborative team.

 - Works closely with the local sponsors to consider and plan for the unique needs of each group or region